SvenFilipcic/Folder-fling/README.md

-# Training Guide — UniGarmentManip (majca)
+# Training Guide — folder3000

-Train a PointNet++ model to find grasp points on crumpled clothing.
+Training a PointNet++ model for point recognition.
+Using GarmentLab's unigarmentmanip.

 ---